vedderb/bldc/doc/lbmref.md

 ### if

-Conditionals are written as `(if cond-expr then-expr else-expr)`.
+Conditionals are written as `(if cond-expr then-expr else-exp)`.
 If the cond-expr evaluates to <a href="#nil"> nil </a> the else-expr will be evaluated.  for any other value of cond-expr the then-expr will be evaluated.

 <table>
 <tr>